DhruvYelmame/Expense-Tracker-Page/README.md

 # Use Tool: HTML, CSS, JAVASCRIPT, BOOTSTRAP

-1. About:
+# 1. About:
 Likely provides details about the purpose and features of the Expense Tracker.
 It may explain how the application helps users manage their finances efficiently.

-2. Add Expense:
+# 2. Add Expense:
 This module likely allows users to input details about their expenses.
 It may include fields such as:

-1)Category name (e.g., food, transport, utilities)
+a) Category name (e.g., food, transport, utilities)
-2)Amount
+b) Amount

-3. History:
+# 3. History:
-Displays a log of all previously added expenses.

-1)A table or list format with columns for expense name & amount.
-2)Options to sort or filter the data
+Displays a log of all previously added expenses. a)A table or list format with columns for expense name & amount. b)Options to sort or filter the data

-4. Learn:
+# 4. Learn:
 This section might provide educational content or tips on financial management.
-It could include:

-1)Budgeting guides
-2)Tutorials on using the application effectively
+It could include: a)Budgeting guides b)Tutorials on using the application effectively

-5. Contact Us:
+# 5. Contact Us:
 Likely contains contact information or a form for users to get in touch with the developers or support team.
-This might include:
+This might include: a)Email address b)phone number

-1)Email address
-2)phone number